 Transcription of over 30 Rockwall County deed abstract books to be made available in digital form.

 Pioneer's of Rockwall Book

-This will be a book with the names and stories of individuals obtained from the Pioneer Certificates project.
+This project was meant to be a published book of the names and stories of individuals obtained from the Pioneer Certificates project that began in the mid 2000's.
 These are Pioneers that created Rockwall County from 1900 and prior.
-RCGS member Mary Keene is heading this up and needs any assistance she can get, if you can help please email her at mhkeene @sbcglobal.net <-(remove space when emailing)
+RCGS member Mary Keene was heading this project but upon her passing the project was put on hold.
+We have many stories that were submitted but need a new individual to carry on the torch and make this book a reality.
+If interested please email jeff @txlowe.net <-(remove space when emailing)